Life & Style • Jewellery Guides

 Set in a classic halo design with a vivid blue centre stone, the ring is both regal and recognisable.
 It balances traditional proportions with bold colour, and its timeless silhouette remains one of the most requested styles among modern proposers.

-Blue sapphires, in particular, have seen a surge in popularity – chosen not only for their royal association, but for what they represent.
+While diamonds remain the traditional choice, sapphires have seen a surge in popularity – chosen not only for their royal association, but for what they represent.
 Sapphires are symbolic of truth, loyalty and protection, qualities that are deeply connected to commitment and marriage.
+They're also a practical choice for daily wear, scoring 9 on the Mohs hardness scale, second only to diamonds.

 Today, many couples look to emulate Kate Middleton’s engagement ring style, either through a faithful recreation or a bespoke variation inspired by it.
 Sapphire centre stones paired with lab grown diamond halos are a popular ethical choice, while alternative settings in yellow gold or platinum offer a more personal twist.